Theemow/Makelaar-webscraper/README.md

 4. Compare newly scraped data with existing database records
 5. Update the database with new and removed properties
 6. Send email notifications if any new properties are found

+When run in Docker, the application automatically executes twice daily at 12:00 and 18:00 via cron.

 ## How It Works